nguyenduclong1220/Mesage-Center-project/README.md

 - Apps do not poll for incoming data
 - No limited number of App connected to Message Center

-Architectural Pattern: Client-Server model using Socket in connection mode (TCP) and multithreading for handling multiple clients.
+> Architectural Pattern: Client-Server model using Socket in connection mode (TCP) and multithreading for handling multiple clients.
+>
-Languahe: C
+> Language: C

 > Run the program:
 >